Resparing/vkdt/DOCUMENTATION/Debug.md

 	- There are 3 parameters required:
 		1. `callbackFunc` Function used by VKDT Debug Messenger Debugger.
-		2. `debug` Whether to Allow Debugging in Messages.
+		2. `debug` Whether to allow debugging in messages.
-		3. `verbose` Allow General & Verbose Debugging Methods in Messages.
+		3. `verbose` Allow general & verbose debugging methods in messages.

 	- **ATTENTION** Make sure to call this function *before* creating your VKDT Instance if you are creating your instance with the `verbose` boolean on.
-If this did not happen, and you try creating your instance, an error will be thrown that you cannot create the instance without initializing your VKDT Debug Messenger.
+If this did not happen, & you try creating your instance, an error will be thrown that you cannot create the instance without initializing your VKDT Debug Messenger.

 5. Create your VKDT Instance:
 	- This is the point where you are able to create your VKDT Instance without any errors popping up.
 Refer to the VKDT Instance Documentation to see how to do that.